Woman with family ties to White House press secretary Karoline Leavitt released from ICE custody

 Michael Leavitt is the brother of Karoline Leavitt.

-Pomerleau said he didn’t know exactly when Ferreira would be released, as it depended on ICE receiving the judge’s order and her family paying the bond.

-Then she will return to Massachusetts and her case will be transferred back to Boston immigration court.

-Another of Ferreira’s attorneys said she just wants to be with her son.
+Jeffrey Rubin, another of Ferreira’s attorneys, said she just wants to be with her son.

 A DHS spokesperson previously told CNN that Ferreira was in the US illegally after overstaying a tourist visa that required her to leave the country in June 1999.
 Ferreira is “a criminal illegal alien from Brazil,” DHS said.